birdsarah/europython-2015-bokeh/static/slides.md

 * styling
 * interactive

-.... and there's more in a couple of hours - Fabio Pliger's talk.
+.... and there's more this afternon - Fabio Pliger's talk 3:15pm (PythonAnywhere Room).

 ---

 # Data.....